 - VersaTREK (Thermo Scientific)

-The BD BACTEC™ Automated Blood Culture System utilizes fluorescent technology in detecting the growth of organisms in the blood culture bottles.
+The BD BACTEC™ Automated Blood Culture System utilizes fluorescent technology to detect organisms’ growth in the blood culture bottles.

-The sample to be tested is inoculated into one or more vials which are inserted into the BD Bactec fluorescent series instrument for incubation and periodic reading.
-Each vial contains a chemical sensor which can detect an increase in carbon dioxide (CO₂) produced by the growth of microorganisms.
+The sample to be tested is inoculated into one or more vials and inserted into the BD Bactec fluorescent series instrument for incubation and periodic reading.
+Each vial contains a chemical sensor that can detect an increase in carbon dioxide (CO₂) produced by the growth of microorganisms.

-The sensor is monitored by the instrument every ten minutes for an increase in its fluorescence, which is proportional to the amount of CO₂ present.
+The instrument monitors the sensor every ten minutes for an increase in its fluorescence, which is proportional to the amount of CO₂ present.
 A positive reading indicates the presumptive presence of viable microorganisms in the vial.

 Composition of Bactec Blood Culture vials

-All the BACTEC culture vials contain soybean-casein digest broth, yeast, amino acids, sugar, vitamins and sodium polyanetholsulfonate.
+All the BACTEC culture vials contain soybean-casein digest broth, yeast, amino acids, sugar, vitamins, and sodium polyanetholsulfonate.
 The resin containing vials contains nonionic adsorbing resins and cationic-exchange resins.
-Sodium polyanetholsulfonate (liquiod) is an anticoagulant and also prevents the killing of bacteria by innate cellular and humoral factors.
+Sodium polyanetholsulfonate (liquiod) is an anticoagulant that prevents bacteria’s killing by innate cellular and humoral factors.
 Resin neutralizes the effect of antibiotics present in the blood and increases the chances of recovery of the pathogen.